 While the Tax team is focused on MIT’s responsibilities as a taxpayer, it nonetheless fields many inquiries about employee or student taxes, and directs these calls to the proper area in VPF.
 It does not provide personal tax advice to individuals.

 The Tax team works closely with the MIT Investment Management Company (MITIMCo), providing tax advice and strategy in the early stages of new partnerships and investment agreements.
 They document income from MITIMCo’s investments in US financial markets and real estate, and then file tax returns in the states where these investments generate income.

-The Tax and Global Operations team collaborates with a wide range of offices on campus, including the Office of the General Counsel, Office of Major Agreements, and Research Administration Services (RAS) in the Office of the Vice President for Research (VPR).
+The Tax and Global Operations team collaborates with a wide range of offices on campus, including the Office of the General Counsel, Office of the Associate Provost for International Activities (OIA), and Research Administration Services (RAS) in the Office of the Vice President for Research (VPR).
 It provides international tax expertise and strategy to support the Institute’s growing global operations, with a keen eye toward thoughtful stewardship and effective deployment of MIT’s financial resources.
 Tax and Global Operations is MIT’s go-to source for routine and emerging US and international tax issues.